Client/Server architectures strike back, Infinispan 4.1.0.Beta1 is out!

 Infinispan’s roots can be traced back to JBoss Cache, a caching library developed to provide J2[SPELLING_ERROR_19 .blsp-spelling-error]#EE application servers with data replication.
 As such, the primary way of accessing Infinispan or JBoss Cache has always been via direct calls coming from the same JVM.
 However, as we have repeated it before, Infinispan’s goal is to provide much more than that, it aims to provide data grid access to any software application that you can think of and this obviously requires Infinispan to enable access from non-Java environments.

 Infinispan comes with a series of server modules that enable that precisely.
 All you have to do is decide which API suits your environment best.
 Do you want to enable access direct access to Infinispan via HTTP?
 Just use our REST or WebSocket modules.
 Or is it the case that you’re looking to expand the capabilities of your Memcached based applications?
-Start an Infinispan-backed and your existing Memcached clients will be able to talk to it immediately.
+Start an Infinispan-backed Memcached server and your existing Memcached clients will be able to talk to it immediately.
 Or maybe even you’re interested in accessing Infinispan via Hot Rod?
 Then, gives us a hand developing non-Java clients that can talk the Hot Rod protocol! :).

 2. Infinispan as a dedicated data tier